France: Police and protesters clash in massive strike over Macron's pension reform | DW | 05.12.2019

 French media said the walkout could last for several days, drawing comparisons with the 1995 showdown between the government and unions that paralyzed the country for weeks.

 Rail workers have already voted to extend their strike through Friday.
 Unions for the bus and metro operator in Paris said they will continue striking until Monday.
-90% of high-speed trains and 70% of regional trains have been cancelled for Friday.
+About 90% of high-speed trains and 70% of regional trains have been canceled for Friday.

 -